-A student who drops a course, who submits an official withdrawal in writing, or who is determined by the Institute to have withdrawn from the institute shall be refunded as follows:

-- · Before the close of the seventh calendar day from the beginning of the semester: students receive a 100% tuition refund. - · Before the close of the eighth calendar day through the thirtieth calendar day from the beginning of the semester: students receive a 50% tuition refund. - After the thirtieth calendar day from the beginning of the semester: students are required to pay 100% of the tuition and no refund is available. - · Except for the enrollment fee, all other assessed fees are refunded on the same schedule as tuition payments.
+To be eligible for a tuition refund for a course drop or institutional withdrawal, the student must be considered to have withdrawn from the course and/or institute.
+The determination of whether a student is deemed withdrawn and the effective date of withdrawal is determined by the Registrar's Office in accordance with Nonattendance Taking Policy.
+In these cases, tuition shall be refunded as follows: Before the close of the 7th calendar day from the beginning of the semester: Students receive a 100% tuition refund.
+Before the close of the 8th calendar day through the 30th calendar day from the beginning of the semester: Students receive a 50% tuition refund.
+After the 30th calendar day from the beginning of the semester: Students are required to pay 100% of the tuition and no refund is available.